- Program List

 Please click here to find out more.

-The Symphony, Part VII (Russian)
+Symphony, Part 07 (Russian) Purchase Now

 This week's programs focus on Russian symphonies from the 19th century and Russian composers whose music is frequently overlooked.

 We begin with Anton Rubinstein who was born in 1829.
 As a young boy, the family moved to Moscow where his father had opened a successful pencil factory.
 Rubinstein began to study piano while living in Moscow, and took his first lessons from his mother.
 Rubinstein wrote his first symphony, Ocean, at the age of 21.
 Bill nremarks that it doesn't sound distinctly Russian because there were no other Russian symphonies to model it after.
 Just one year later, he began work on his second symphony.

 Anton Rubinstein: Symphony No. 1 in F major, Op.
 40, I, II, IV